I hate to admit it, but I kind of hate what Super Smash Bros. has become.

 The fans who want to see these characters from Nintendo’s past often seem to get bullied online by Super Smash Bros’ strangely zealous defenders, since those characters “don’t have a chance” to make it.
 Funny, because in the Super Smash Bros. of old, those are exactly the kind of characters who would make it.
 Resurrecting characters from the obscure corners of Nintendo’s history is the most “Super Smash Bros.” thing imaginable.
-Or at least it was back when the series was actually about Nintendo characters (it may be worth pointing out that learning the reason for Takamura’s exclusion was what brought me to the realization of what’s wrong with Super Smash Bros’ current mentality).
+Or at least it was back when the series was actually about Nintendo characters (it may be worth pointing out that learning the reason for Takamaru’s exclusion was what brought me to the realization of what’s wrong with Super Smash Bros’ current mentality).

 It isn’t just the characters though, but the gameplay of Super Smash Bros. itself seems to care less and less about the items, the stage gimmicks, and all the Mario Kart-esque party elements that separated Super Smash Bros. from other fighters in the first place.
-I think the competitive gaming scene has had a largely negative influence on the Super Smash Bros. series (I would argue competitive gaming has had a negative impact on a lot of other series as well, but let’s stick to Super Smash Bros. for now).
+I think the competitive gaming scene has had a negative influence on the Super Smash Bros. series (I would argue competitive gaming has had a negative impact on a lot of other series as well, but let’s stick to Super Smash Bros. for now).
 I don’t have a problem with people who want to play Super Smash Bros. as a competitive game (I myself often played the series on flat stages with little to no items).
 But let’s be real here: Super Smash Bros. was never a hardcore fighter.
-While it’s admittedly a good thing that the series has had more of a focus on character balance in recent entries, that’s one of the few positives as much of the series’ appeal has been lost as it caters more and more to the competitive crowd.
+While it’s admittedly a good thing that the series has had more of a focus on character balance in recent entries, that’s one of the few positives, as much of the series’ appeal has been abandoned as it caters more and more to the competitive crowd.

 Take, for example, the WarioWare stage.
 In Brawl, if you were playing on the WarioWare stage with AI opponents, and one of the stage’s “micro-games” showed up – asking the combatants to play along with its goofy instructions – the AI would follow those instructions, because it was like WarioWare.
 That was the appeal unique to that level.
 That was the kind of playfulness the series used to have.
 In Super Smash Bros.
 Ultimate, however, if you do the same thing, the AI opponent will ignore the WarioWare rules and just keep fighting because hardcore fighter!